-- 1. Switch off the ignition. - 2.
+- 1. Switch off the ignition.
+If there is dual instrumentation the ignition must be switched off on both panels. - 2.
 Activate the diagnostics switch in the same direction as the flash codes indicate, i.e. to the right for the coordinator (COO) or to the left for EMS. - 3.
 Switch on the ignition and at the same time keep the diagnostics switch activated, to the right (COO) or to the left (EMS), for 3 seconds. - 4.
 This will erase passive fault codes which can be read off via flash code for the relevant system.
 The rest of the fault codes will remain in the EEPROM and can only be deleted using the PC tool.